bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 - What was the most challenging part of the work today, and why?

 Debugging my code, to figure out the what/where/why from the error messages.

+*Module 4*

+- What went well (in the context of working on the assignment) today?

+Deployed my app!

+- What was particularly interesting or surprising about the topic(s) today?

+Evaluating model performance (and by doing so, being able to compare different models) is not straight forward.

+- What was the most challenging part of the work today, and why?

+Debugging Heroku can be quite challenging.